Jeff-Brausam/Intro-to-computer-science/README.md

 ```
 #### Insertion Sort

-Insertion sort is an algorithm that does this: You create two parts to your list.
+The insertion sort algorithm does this: You create two parts to your list.
 You treat the first part of your list as sorted and the second part of your list as unsorted.
 Its easiest to conceptualize as cards: We start with an empty left hand and the cards face down on the table.
 We then remove one card at a time from the table and insert it into the correct position in the left hand.
 To find the correct position for a card, we compare it with each of the cards already in the hand, from right to left.
 At all times, the cards held in the left hand are sorted, and these cards were originally the top cards of the pile on the table.

 The algorithm sorts the input numbers in place: it rearranges the numbers within the array A, with at most a constant number of them stored outside the array at any time.
 The input array A contains the sorted output sequence when the INSERTION-SORT procedure is finished.